sunil-kulkarni/url-to-qr/Readme.md

 This is a URL to QR code generator

+Download the files and install the packages
-Enter the appropriate url and click generate \n
+Enter the appropriate url and click generate
 Then scan the QR code and access the website